 Companies establish contractual relationships, intending for them to be long-lasting.
 Regretfully, though, not every contract endures.
 When the market shifts or the agreements stop benefiting the parties, they must end.
 In such situations, contract termination is an exit strategy for the stakeholders.

 Organizations must exercise extra caution when terminating contracts because of the potential impact on operations, business relationships, and the bottom line.
 They have to consider the financial, legal, and contractual risks involved in the move.
+Or else they'll end up with zombie contracts bleeding them dry.
 To effectively terminate contractual relationships, read on for all the information you need on contract terminations, including their types, causes, and more.

 Contract termination refers to ending a legally binding agreement between two or more parties before they perform their obligations.
 At any point during the contractual relationship, they can release themselves from the conditions they agreed to when drafting and signing the agreement.
 Put another way, termination offers companies a break from their responsibilities and duties if they stop gaining anything from the contractual arrangement.